-Following the Brescian side of the lake from Manerba in Desenzano direction, you will find Moniga del Garda.
-This little city is normally avoided by tourists that prefer the most famous spots.
-Being not so popular among visitors can be considered a positive thing.
-Moniga del Garda is the optimal place for not that overcrowded beaches and tourist traps haters.
+Following the Brescian side of the lake from Manerba in Desenzano direction, you will find the quiet village of Moniga del Garda.
+If you are looking for a place to take pleasant walks in the quiet of stette streets or along a scenic lakefront take note.
+The fact that it is not among the most famous and popular places among tourists makes Moniga del Garda the optimal place for not that overcrowded beaches and tourist traps haters.

-Still, in my opinion this little city is underrated compared to its beauty.
+Take your time to discover its beauty in peace.
 In particular its castle, well preserved over the years, encloses great charm and elegance.

 Assuming that you want to relax and have fun after a walk around the walls of the castle, the beaches of Moniga are the right place.